mshettyFE/GramsSimSensitivity/README.md

 # Files and Folders
 Each folder contains a different aspect of calculating the sensitivity.
 For more information on a particular aspect of the simulation, please read the associated README.md in each folder.
-* [BackgroundRecon](BackgroundRecon) contains the scripts necessary to set up condor jobs for two purposes:
+* [Background](Background) contains the scripts necessary to set up condor jobs for two purposes:
     1. Calculating the Compton cones generated from an isotropic MeV gamma ray source.
     2. Generating AllSkyMaps and Count histograms from said Compton Cones in a neighborhood around a source location
 * [cmake](cmake/) contains the .cmake modules needed to build the project (taken directly from [here](https://github.com/wgseligman/GramsSim/tree/master/cmake))
 * [EffArea](EffArea/) contains the scripts necessary to calculate the effective area of the detector as a function of energy
 * [SenseJob](SenseJob/) contains the [GramsSim](https://github.com/wgseligman/GramsSim) executables/files with some modifications
-* [SourceRecon](SourceRecon/) is similar to BackgroundRecon in that it calculates the Compton Cones generated from a monoenergetic point source.
+* [Source](Source/) is similar to Background in that it calculates the Compton Cones generated from a monoenergetic point source.
 It also, given the reconstructed background counts, background flux, effective area and exposure time, can calculate the sensitivity of GRAMS to a point source at a given energy.
 * [utils](utils/) contains a bunch of static libraries and programs that are used elsewhere
 * RemoveClutter.sh is used to clean up .out, .err and .log files generated by condor.
 If you don't need these output files, then remove them by copying RemoveClutter.sh to the condor output folder and running
 ```